Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 comments: true
 ---

 I was watching a movie the other day.
-All of a sudden, i found myself scrolling thru facebook looking for the next corgi post that i could give my "heart react" to.
-Completely forgetting about the movie and how i got around watching it in the first place.
-Was it due to my short attention span? was it the adorable corgis? or was it because **the movie just really sucked..?**
+All of a sudden, I found myself scrolling thru facebook looking for the next corgi post that I could give my _heart react_ to, completely forgetting about the movie and how I got around watching it in the first place.
+Was it due to my short attention span?
+Was it the adorable corgis?Or, was it because **the movie just really... sucked?**

 ![dataset](/assets/img/GettyImages-944229620.jpg)

-So for my first actual project i decided to do my research on the [IMDb dataset](https://datasets.imdbws.com/) and started with the question "How is movie genre related with average ratings?"
+So, for my first actual project, I decided to do my research on the [IMDb Dataset](https://datasets.imdbws.com/) and started with the question "How is movie genre related with average ratings?"

 ## The Data:

-The Dataset is broad and extremely detailed.
+The dataset is broad and extremely detailed.
 It contains general information and some additional measures and descriptors.
-Luckily, i did not have to do a lot of data cleaning .
-In total there was 85000+ unique observations, details of movies from all over the world with the earliest recorded movie dating 1888 (["Roundhay Garden Scene"](https://www.imdb.com/title/tt0392728/)) up to the most recent ones to date.
+Luckily, I did not have to do a lot of data cleaning .
+In total there was 85000+ unique observations; details of movies from all over the world with the earliest recorded movie dating 1888 (["Roundhay Garden Scene"](https://www.imdb.com/title/tt0392728/)) up to the most recent ones to date.

 ![dataset](/assets/img/The data.jpg)

 Since it was a considerably large dataset and also to produce more specific results.
 I decided to shrink the dataset into just the movies produced in the USA and managed to return with a quarter of the original amount.
-To further make it a bit simpler, i've only decided to include the top 5 most watched movie genres: Drama, Action, Comedy, Horror and Sci-Fi.
+To further make it a bit simpler, I've also only included the top 5 most watched movie genres: Drama, Action, Comedy, Horror and Sci-Fi.

 ## The Tests: